CleverCloud/doc.clever-cloud.com/commons/addons/clever-cloud-addons.md

 localization of the database provided by the add-on.

 The last step lets you choose the name of the add-on (for example "My database") and the region where the add-on is hosted.
-Click on the **Create** button and the add-on will now be available in your organisation, and corresponding environment variables will be available for the applications linked to the add-on you just created.
+Click on the **Create** button and the add-on will now be available in your organization, and corresponding environment variables will be available for the applications linked to the add-on you just created.

 ## Managing your add-on